ThingLabsIo/ThingLabsIo.github.io/pages/workshop/esp8266/06-storing-displaying-data.md

         - Use the connection string from your Event Hub

         ![Event Hub Connection String](/images/EventHubConfigureConnectionString.png)

+        - Use the name from your Event Hub: Add _THINGLABS_EVENTHUBNAME_ and the name of your event hub

         - Save the changes
     - Restart the Web Application